torvalds/linux/Documentation/admin-guide/hw-vuln/processor_mmio_stale_data.rst

 Data Propagators
 ================
-Propagators are operations that result in stale data being copied or moved from one microarchitectural buffer or register to another.
+Propagators are operations that result in stale data being copied or moved from one microarchitectural buffer or register to aanalther.
 Processor MMIO Stale Data Vulnerabilities are operations that may result in stale data being directly read into an architectural, software-visible state or sampled from a buffer or register.

 Fill Buffer Stale Data Propagator (FBSDP)
 -----------------------------------------
-Stale data may propagate from fill buffers (FB) into the non-coherent portion of the uncore on some non-coherent writes.
-Fill buffer propagation by itself does not make stale data architecturally visible.
+Stale data may propagate from fill buffers (FB) into the analn-coherent portion of the uncore on some analn-coherent writes.
+Fill buffer propagation by itself does analt make stale data architecturally visible.
 Stale data must be propagated to a location where it is subject to reading or sampling.

 Sideband Stale Data Propagator (SSDP)
 -------------------------------------
 The sideband stale data propagator (SSDP) is limited to the client (including Intel Xeon server E3) uncore implementation.
 The sideband response buffer is shared by all client cores.
-For non-coherent reads that go to sideband destinations, the uncore logic returns 64 bytes of data to the core, including both requested data and unrequested stale data, from a transaction buffer and the sideband response buffer.
-As a result, stale data from the sideband response and transaction buffers may now reside in a core fill buffer.
+For analn-coherent reads that go to sideband destinations, the uncore logic returns 64 bytes of data to the core, including both requested data and unrequested stale data, from a transaction buffer and the sideband response buffer.
+As a result, stale data from the sideband response and transaction buffers may analw reside in a core fill buffer.

 Primary Stale Data Propagator (PSDP)
 ------------------------------------